agentmorris/hero-images/README.md

 CUDA_VISIBLE_DEVICES=1 OLLAMA_HOST=localhost:11435 ollama serve
 ```

-* If ollama is running as a service, kill it via `sudo systemctl stop ollama`
+* If ollama is running as a service, kill it via `sudo systemctl stop ollama`, re-start it with `sudo systemctl start ollama`

-* Models are stored in ~/.ollama/models
+* Models are stored in ~/.ollama/models, unless you change the OLLAMA_MODELS environment variable.
+If you run ollama via `ollama serve`, you need to set this variable in the shell where you run `ollama serve`.
+If ollama is running as a service, follow [these instructions](https://github.com/ollama/ollama/issues/680#issuecomment-2880768673) to change the model download folder.

 * List models with `ollama list`